Donna Wilkes

 Donna Consuelo Wilkes (born c.
 1958–1961) is an American actress.
 She began her career as a child actor in commercials before making her feature film debut in Jaws 2 (1978).
 She subsequently had a supporting role in Almost Summer (1978), followed by lead roles in the horror films Schizoid (1980) and Blood Song (1982).
 She also appeared in several television programs, including the soap opera Days of Our Lives (1982–1983), portraying Pamela Prentiss.
-She portrayed Diane Alder in the short-lived sitcom Hello, Larry (1979), a role she reprised in a spin-off episode of Diff'rent Strokes.
+She portrayed Diane Alder in the short-lived sitcom Hello, Larry (1979), a role she reprised in a crossover episode with Diff'rent Strokes.

 Wilkes is perhaps best known for her starring role in the thriller Angel (1984), in which she portrayed a preparatory student in Los Angeles who lives a double life as a prostitute by night.
 Her other credits include the horror film Grotesque (1988), opposite Linda Blair and Tab Hunter, and guest-starring roles on the series Dragnet (1989) and FBI: The Untold Stories (1991).

 Wilkes abandoned her acting career in the early 1990s after the birth of her daughter.
 She returned to acting in 2013, appearing in the independent films My Stepbrother Is a Vampire!?! and 90210 Shark Attack (2014).

 Biography

 Early life

 Wilkes was born in Manhattan, New York City in Spanish Harlem.
-Her father was Wayman Otis Wilkes (1918 – 2013), an Irish American chiropractor originally from Texas, while her mother, a nightclub singer from El Salvador, was of Spanish and French descent.
+Her father was Wayman Otis Wilkes (1918 – 2013), an Irish American chiropractor originally from Texas, while her mother, a nightclub singer from Dominican Republic, was of Spanish and French descent.
 Wilkes's parents divorced when she was 3 months old.
 She was raised speaking both English and Spanish, and is fluent in both.

 When she was six she made her first commercial, for Keds sneakers.
 She trained in acting at Dominica American Theatre of Performing Arts, but stopped her training at age 11 to become a "normal student."
 At age 12, she went to live with her aunt and uncle in the Dominican Republic.
 Wilkes attended the Collegio Santo Domingo where she was an advanced student, graduating at age 14.
 At age 15, she moved to Los Angeles, California, but, unable to work at such a young age, convinced many employers that she was 18 and married.
 Her first jobs included being a computer operator for an ambulance service, and as a secretary and administrative assistant for a large corporation.